-Postgraduate StudyThe staff of the School of Comparative American Studies also jointly teach the MA in Comparative American Studies, one of several MA courses ran by the Department of History.
+The staff of the School of Comparative American Studies also contribute to the teaching of the History Department MA courses.
 CAS staff also supervise MA by Research students and PhD students on a range of topics.

-The DegreeCAS is ranked as the best American Studies department in the UK by the Complete University Guide, the Guardian, and the Times University Guide.
+CAS is consistently ranked as one of the best American Studies department in the UK by the Complete University Guide and the Times University Guide.